100+ Best Fundraising Ideas for Everyone in 2024

 79. Doggie Dates

-Reach out to a local university or college and see if you can organize a doggie date event or a rent-a-pup extravaganza.
-Make sure you’re fully aware of all the campus rules before proceeding with organizing this fundraiser.
+Reach out to a local university or college and see if you can organize a doggie date event or a rent-a-pup extravaganza!

-Keep track of who rents a puppy (and which one), their reservation time, return time, and keep hold of the ID.
+Keep track of who rents a puppy (and which one), note their reservation and return times, and be sure to keep hold of an ID.

 Fundraising Potential: ++